DJSapit/google-classroom-auto-peer-eval/README.md

 - **Name Matching**: Student names in the Google Sheet must exactly match those in Google Classroom for proper assignment and response recording.
 - **XOR Key**: Do not alter `XOR_KEY` in `Code.js` after creating forms, as it will stop responses from being processed correctly.
 Keep it private.
+- **Form Data**: In a sheet, do not alter the names range, group names range, Eval table start column, or the Cell for Form URLs after creating forms, as these details are memorized on form creation.
+Create new forms when you need to alter them.
 - **Google Limits**: The tool is suitable for typical class sizes, but may encounter Google API limits with very large groups.
 Check the error log if problems occur.
 - **Data Privacy**: Follow your institution’s policies for handling student data.

+## Q&A
+- What happens when a student answers another group's form?
+   - Their response will not be recorded in the evaluation table.
+This event is logged in the errors sheet.
+That is why setting responses to "verified" in the form settings is important.
+- What is a trigger?
+   - When a form is submitted, the trigger runs the script, which populates the Google Sheet with the new response data.
+- What happens when a form trigger is deleted?
+   - If you delete a form trigger, the automatic connection breaks, and new responses from this form will not populate the Google Sheet.

 ## Contributing